Kurtz1993/ionic-minify/README.md

 ## Install
 Install this package inside of your app's root folder with this command.
 ```
-npm install cordova-minify
+npm install cordova-minify --save-dev
 ```
+The `--save-dev` flag is important!
+If you decide to work on another environment, cordova-minify cannot run without the original package and its dependencies!
 After install, an `after_prepare` folder will be added to your `hooks` folder with the `cordova-minify.js` script in it.

 ## Some valid Cordova development questions...